McLaren F1 star reveals key to continued success

 F1 News

-Oscar Piastri has said that it is critical McLaren keep up the momentum into 2024 after their dramatic turnaround last season.
+Oscar Piastri has admitted that McLaren have to keep up the momentum they gained in the second half of last season if they're to challenge for race wins.

-Team principal Andrea Stella and CEO Zak Brown admitted that the team had missed their winter development targets in 2022/23 when the MCL60 was launched.
+Team principal Andrea Stella has admitted that the papaya squad missed their development marks last winter, and struggled mightily for months.

 The result was Piastri and team-mate Lando Norris turning up to the first race in Bahrain with an underdeveloped car that would struggle to get out of Q1.